Let’s change the world together!

 • Supervise, evaluate, and coach two full time professional staff, two graduate assistants, and multiple student staff.

-• Oversee and coordinate the advisement and leadership of all Fraternity & Sorority councils including Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), Multicultural Greek Council (MGC), Panhellenic Council (PHC), and Asian Greek Council (AGC).
+• Oversee and coordinate the advisement and leadership of all fraternity & sorority councils including Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), Multicultural Greek Council (MGC), Panhellenic Council (PHC), and Asian Greek Council (AGC).

 • Administer and oversee all operational functions of the department including budget management and multiple gift accounts.